TI-class supertanker

-The TI class of supertankers comprises the ships TI Africa, TI Asia, TI Europe and TI Oceania (all names as of July 2004), where the "TI" refers to the ULCC tanker pool operator Tankers International.
-The class were the first ULCCs (ultra-large crude carriers) to be built in 25 years.
+The TI class of supertankers comprises the ships TI Africa, TI Asia, TI Europe, and TI Oceania (names as of July 2004).
+The prefix "TI" refers to Tankers International, the ultra-large crude carrier (ULCC) pool operator.
+The class was the first group of ULCCs constructed in 25 years.

-By displacement, deadweight tonnage (≈ cargo mass), and gross tonnage (a formula value based on internal volume, not mass), the TI class ships are smaller only than Pioneering Spirit.
+By displacement, deadweight tonnage (DWT), and gross tonnage (a measure of internal volume rather than mass), the TI class ships are exceeded only by the crane vessel Pioneering Spirit.

-Compared to the TI class, the Maersk Triple E class container ships are longer and have a higher cargo volume, including above-deck containers.
+In comparison, the Triple E-class container ships are longer overall and have greater total cargo volume, including container capacity above deck.

-The previous largest ship, the supertanker Seawise Giant, was dismantled in 2010.
+The previous largest ship by length and displacement, the supertanker Seawise Giant, was dismantled in 2010.

 History

 All four oil tankers were constructed for shipping company Hellespont Group by Daewoo Shipbuilding & Marine Engineering in Okpo, South Korea, entering service between March 2002 and April 2003.
 The ships were originally named Hellespont Alhambra, Hellespont Fairfax, Hellespont Metropolis and Hellespont Tara.

 In 2004, Belgian shipowner Euronav NV and partners purchased all four ships.
 Hellespont Fairfax, Hellespont Tara, Hellespont Alhambra and Hellespont Metropolis were renamed TI Oceania, TI Europe, TI Asia and TI Africa respectively.

 Hellespont Fairfax was the subject of The Discovery Channel's television show Superships, episode "Launching a Leviathan—Hellespont Fairfax.

 Hellespont Metropolis cost $89 million in 2002, requiring 700,000 man-hours of direct labor.